minahilf/UI-UX-Final-Hackathon-Template-3/README.md

 - Accurate replication of the provided Figma template.
 - Modern and clean UI design with Tailwind CSS.
 - Efficient page routing and navigation using Next.js.
+- **New Milestone 3 Features** Dynamic routing, cart functionality, and additional products to enhance the shopping experience.

 ---